Alcohol Detox: How Long Does It Take and What Happens?

 Staying Sober and Preventing Relapse

-Your chances of serious health consequences and/or going back to drinking are extremely high if you detox on your own or do not continue on with treatment following alcohol detox.5 But with proper supervision and support, you can join the millions of people who live rewarding lives in recovery.
+Alcohol takes a toll on the body.
+Your chances of serious health consequences and/or going back to drinking are extremely high if you detox on your own or do not continue on with treatment following alcohol detox.
+But with proper supervision and support, you can join the millions of people who live rewarding lives in recovery.

 Stop Drinking.
 Start Living.